 We still have a lot of stuff on the plate to do with the blog, though.
 Chief of which, we need to improve the presentation and content strategy (create more complex guides, diversify the blog’s position more).

-By the way; based on the experience building the ThemeIsle blog from scratch and working on the current CodeinWP blog, we are planning to launch a mega, no-BS guide on how to create, grow and monetize a blog.
+By the way; based on the experience building the Themeisle blog from scratch and working on the current CodeinWP blog, we have launched a mega, no-BS guide on how to create, grow and monetize a blog.
 And no, this isn’t only about how to buy hosting and install WordPress.
-We’re going to go a lot more in-depth and focus on the actual stuff that matters.
-I hope you’re interested!
-More on this soon.
+We go a lot more in-depth and focus on the actual stuff that matters.
+I hope you find it interesting!

 Introducing video content